Skip to content

 You might also want to look into an HRIS.
 An HR reporting tool like Factorial allows you to gather deep insights on each of these organisational aspects in one place.
 This allows you to make well-informed, data-based decisions regarding your organisation.

-HR audits are no small feat!
-HR teams must commit sufficient time and attention to audit checks to get into the nitty gritty of each HR process.
+Organisations should be realistic when it comes to how long their HR audit process will take.
+HR teams must commit sufficient time and attention to audit checks to get into the details of each HR process.
 Starting with an HR audit checklist provides a framework for your review and keeps a written record of findings and changes to support further audits down the line.

 Here are a few crucial steps to follow when carrying out your own audit: